learn-the-web/topics/browser-testing/index.md

 ### Evergreen browsers

 Many browsers have become “evergreen” browsers (Chrome, Firefox, Opera, Edge), meaning they update themselves automatically.
-So it’s less necessary to test their older versions because most people have the newest versions because it was automatically updated.
+So it’s less necessary to test their older versions since most people have the newest versions because of automatic updating.

 ### Big-screen browsers